-- Process - Aircorps Aviation will assist employees in selecting the type of respirator needed for the airborne hazard that is present. - The company will provide a respirator in a Mandatory use situation. - Selection of a respirator will be determined by the hazardous operation or process being completed, the types of contaminants present and the activity of the employee wearing the respirator. - Classes of Mandatory Respirator Protection Devices Permitted - Air Purifying Respirators: - Mechanical Filter for the removal of particulate contaminants through a fibrous media.
+- Process - AirCorps Aviation will assist employees in selecting the type of respirator needed for the airborne hazard that is present. - The company may provide a respirator but is not required to do so in a voluntary use situation. - Selection of a respirator will be determined by the hazardous operation or process being completed.
+The types of contaminants present and the activity of the employee wearing the respirator.

+Classes of Voluntary Respirator Protection Devices Permitted

+- Air Purifying Respirators: - Mechanical Filter for the removal of particulate contaminants through a fibrous media.
 Examples of particulates are non-volatile dust, fumes, mists and or any combination of them.
-When particulates are greater than TWO micrometers, any particulate filter certified by NIOSH can be used.

-- Chemical Cartridge for use in atmospheres of gas and vapor concentrations not over 0.1% by volume. - Combination Provides protection from a mixture of Particulates, Gas and Vapor.
+When particulates are greater than TWO micrometers, any particulate filter certified by NIOSH can be used. - Chemical Cartridge for use in atmospheres of gas and vapor concentrations not over 0.1% by volume. - Combination Provides protection from a mixture of Particulates, Gas and Vapor.

-• Evaluation
+Evaluation

-- The Mandatory Respiratory Protection Program will be reviewed annually. - Evaluation of employee's respirator use shall include the following: - Interference with vision and communication. - Restriction of movement. - Interference with job performance. - Health issues created or aggravated by use.
+- The Voluntary Respiratory Protection Program will be reviewed annually. - Evaluation of employee's respirator use shall include the following: - Interference with vision and communication. - Restriction of movement. - Interference with job performance.

+• Health issues created or aggravated by use.